mseri/xapirpc-rs/README.md

 To try it, clone this repository and build with `cargo build --release` or install it using `cargo install xapirpc --force`.

-The crate exports also a `xapirpc` crate that exposes some potentially useful helpers to create a xapi client.
-The executable provides an example of use.
 # Acknowledgements

 Thanks: